justin5927/justin5927.github.io/pages/bucket_lists.md

 21. Tough Mudder
 22. Attend Defcon (Hacker Conference)
 23. Be a extra in a movie
-24. Learn to bridge (cards)
-25. Create a will
+24. Create a will
-26. Go to Michelin Star Resturant
+25. Go to Michelin Star Resturant
-27. Go to NBA Game
+26. Go to NBA Game
-28. Go to NFL Game
+27. Go to NFL Game
-29. Be a Audience Member in a Gameshow
+28. Be a Audience Member in a Gameshow

 ## Stretch List
 1. Visit all 7 Continents